 Part 2 of a series on annuities that will appear here from time to time.

 By all indications, Elaine and Merlin Toffel seemed to understand the basic concept of annuities.
 You buy one, and in return, the annuity company distributes the money back to you for a specific period of time.
 Depending on the annuity, distributions paid to you can last the rest of your life.

 Initially reported by Tara Siegel-Barnard over at the New York Times, the Toffels found out that simple sounding annuities are actually quite complex and loaded with pitfalls.
 (We’ll touch on these in upcoming posts in this series.)

 Once you discover these pitfalls, you can better decide if you want to buy an annuity.
 If you already own an annuity, you can decide whether to keep it.
-Either way, you can’t get out until you pay surrender charges, which in the case of the Toffels was $45,000.
+Either way, you can’t get out of one until you pay surrender charges, which in the case of the Toffels was $45,000.

 A surrender charge is a penalty you pay if you exit the annuity before the contract says you can.
 Three of the four major types of annuities; fixed, equity-indexed, and variable; all have surrender charges.

 How long do surrender charges last and how much do they cost?